ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 ## Gitlab Kdbx integration
 One interesting part of the Database Fix Notebooks is that if you add a Gitlab token to your kdbx file, it will automatically add the results from the notebook to the created Gitlab issue.
 Otherwise, you will have to copy and paste the displayed results manualyl into the comments (as directed by the notebook).

-To integrate the Gitlab token into your kdbx file, please use the instructions in the [AUTH - Create and Update](https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/blob/master/AUTH%20-%20Create%20and%20Update.ipynb) notebook in ipython-utilities.
+To integrate the Gitlab token into your kdbx file, please use the instructions found at the bottom of the [AUTH - Create and Update](https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/blob/master/AUTH%20-%20Create%20and%20Update.ipynb) notebook in ipython-utilities.

 ## Issue Creation